top of page

 How much does this cost?

 Unfortunately, private ASD assessments are expensive.
-This is predominantly due to a mix of the actual time the assessments take, the time of the report write up, and additional information we have to obtain (such as from school) and the clinical expertise required to make any diagnosis or decisions.
-The total cost is likely to be around £2000, however please get in touch to discuss fees as it depends on your and your child's needs.
+This is predominantly due to a mix of the actual time the assessments take, the time of the report write up, and any additional information we may have to obtain (such as from school) and the clinical expertise required to make any diagnosis or decisions.
+The total cost is likely to be around £2000, however please get in touch to discuss fees as it depends on you and your child's needs.

 bottom of page